 Program-defined elements associated with this competency (if applicable) encountered over the course of their careers.
-Also whose group membership, demographic character reas of individual and cultural diversity not previously included is the ability to work effectively with individuals ristics, or worldviews create conflict with their own.
-To articulate an approach to working effectively with broach effectively in their professional work.
+Also whose group membership, demographic character reas of individual and cultural diversity not previously o included is the ability to work effectively with individuals ristics, or worldviews create conflict with their own. y to articulate an approach to working effectively with proach effectively in their professional work.
 Required training/experiential activities to meet each element.
-If applicable, clarify where activity description (e.g., syllabus) is located. they understand and interact with people different paper" in Diversity in Assessment and Interven Students will gain knowledge of the current theor addressing diversity in all professional activities is service by completing a Research Paper assignment 1605) course.
-The ability to integrate awareness and knowledge of professional roles Students demonstrate ability to integrate actional practical Pr retical and empirical knowledge base as it relates to including research, training, supervision/consultation, and ent in Diversity in Assessment and Intervention (PSY ) of individual and cultural differences (ICD) in the conduct regrate awareness and knowledge of ICD in clinical practice Clinical Practicum I; PSY 2702 Clinical Practicum II; cticum; PSY 3701 Clinical Practicum III; PSY 3702 A Summer Clinical Practicum).
-The knowledge and awareness of ICD in research by taking research training offered by the Collaborative Institutional reproach to working effectively with diverse individuals and ir practica (PSY 2701 Clinical Practicum I; PSY 2702 reconciled Practicum; PSY 3701 Clinical Practicum III; PSY How outcomes are measured for each training/experiential activity listed above.
+If applicable, clarify where activity description (e.g., syllabus) is located. they understand and interact with people different paper" in Diversity in Assessment and Interven Students will gain knowledge of the current theor addressing diversity in all professional activities i service by completing a Research Paper assignment 1605) course.
+The ability to integrate awareness and knowledge of professional roles Students demonstrate ability to integrate awareness and knowledge of professional roles Students demonstrate ability to integrate awareness and knowledge of professional roles The ability to integrate awareness and knowledge of professional roles Students demonstrate ability to integrate awareness and knowledge of professional roles Students demonstrate ability to integrate awareness and knowledge of professional roles They demonstrate ability to integrate awareness and knowledge of professional roles They demonstrate ability to integrate awareness awareness and knowledge of professional roles They demonstrate ability to integrate awareness awareness awareness awareness and knowledge of professional roles Students demonstrate the ability to integrate awareness awarenes The ability to integrate awareness and knowledge of individual and cultural differences (ICD) in the conduct of professional roles Students demonstrate ability to integrate awareness and knowledge of ICD in clinical practice during each practica (PSY 2701 Clinical Practicum I; PSY 2702 Clinical Practicum II; PSY 270A Summer Clinical Practicum; PSY 3701 Clinical Practicum III; PSY 3702 Clinical Practicum IV; PSY 370A Summer Clinical Practicum).
+They demonstrate ability to integrate knowledge and awareness of ICD in research by taking and passing the Human Subjects Research training offered by the Collaborative Institutional How outcomes are measured for each training/experiential activity listed above.
 List where in the self-study all associated evaluation tools are located.
 How outcomes are measured: PSY 1605 "Who am I" paper assignment.
 PSY 1605 Research Paper assignment.
 Performance on ICD items (items 22-25) of practicum evaluation and CITI Proficiency exam in PSY 1417.
 Evaluation tool and self-study location: "Who am I" paper rubric located within the PSY 1605 course syllabus (in Section II.B.2) Research Paper Assignment rubric located within the PSY 1605 course syllabus (in Section II.B.2) ICD items on Practicum Evaluation form located within the PSY 2701 practicum syllabus (in Section II.B.2) and CITI Proficiency Certification detailed within the PSY 1417 course syllabus (in Section II.B.2).
 Minimum levels of achievement (MLAs) for each outcome measure/evaluation tool listed above.
 Total score of 80% or higher on PSY 1605 "Who am I" paper rubric.
 Total score of 80% of higher on PSY 1605 Research Paper assignment Ratings of B- or better on ICD items (items 22-24) of the Practicum Evaluation and Score of 90 or better on CITI exam in PSY 1417 (previously 1409).
 Ratings of B- or better on ICD item (25) of the Practicum Evaluation.